OmdenaAI/trieste-italy-long-covid/src/data/README.md

 * Batch E_1: from 18/04/2021 to 30/05/2021
 * Batch E_2: from 06/06/2021 to 18/07/2021
 * Batch F: from 25/07/2021 to 05/09/2021

+Structure of the files:
+Each zip file contains a csv file with 4 columns: Date, User, Tweet_ID, Tweet content.
+Data is estimated to be over 100K tweets worth of content.